TallKite/linnstrument-firmware/README.md

 You can set both column offsets at once by linking them.
 In the upper right there are two split buttons.
 Hold the right one and tap the left one.
 You'll be switched to the left split, and the left offset will change to match the right offset.
 Both split buttons remain lit up, and any change affects both offsets.
 To unlink them, tap either split button.

------>  All microLinn per-split settings can be linked this way.  <------

 When you power up your LinnStrument, if the two offsets are identical and are not OFF, microLinn automatically links them.

+----->  All microLinn per-split settings can be linked this way, and they are also auto-linked this way.  <------

   *Details: Beware, if the column offset is 2 and the row offset is an even number, you lose half the notes and only get a whole-tone scale.
 In general, the column offset and the row offset should not have any common factors.
 If they do, both offsets will be displayed in red.*